Private Equity

 Enter the relationship intelligence CRM platform.
 These modern technologies like 4Degrees are designed for private market teams to build, maintain, and leverage high-quality relationships to keep your firm top of mind with finance professionals, management teams, venture capitalists, entrepreneurs and other potential deal sources.

-Relationship intelligence software analyzes and assesses your team’s collective network to find the best path for a warm introduction to a company, investor, or expert.
+Relationship intelligence software uses machine learning to analyze and assess your team’s collective network to find the best path for a warm introduction to a company, investor, or expert.
 The platform also mines the web for real-time intelligence relevant to your network.
 It alerts you about job changes, news, investments, and other relevant insights, allowing you to build and nurture relationships.
 Equipped with this intelligence, your sourcing teams can find potential proprietary investments (at reasonable valuations) before other firms or banks see them.

 Built by ex-investors, 4Degrees is a private equity Customer Relationship Management platform that streamlines the entire deal lifecycle from origination to close.